 12 Tasty Wines With Pretty Labels

-Drink it with: Light dishes, such as grilled shrimp and vegetable salad.
+Drink it with: Light seafood dishes, such as grilled scallops and marinated calamari.